timschr/daily-coding/README.md

 For example, given the input [2, 1, 2], we can hold 1 unit of water in the middle.

 Given the input [3, 0, 1, 3, 0, 5], we can hold 3 units in the first index, 2 in the second, and 3 in the fourth index (we cannot hold 5 since it would run off to the left), so we can trap 8 units of water.

+#### Number of Unique Paths

+Given a M X N matrix with your initial position at top-left cell, find the number of possible unique paths to reach the bottom right cell of the matrix from the initial position.
+Note: Possible moves can be either down or right at any point in time, i.e., we can move to matrix[i+1][j] or matrix[i][j+1] from matrix[i][j].
+Input: The first line contains an integer T, depicting total number of test cases.
+Then following T lines contains an two integers N and M depicting the size of the grid.